CCRI-Cyberknights/stemday_2025/challenges_solo/03_ROT13/README.md

-# 🔐 ROT13 Decode Challenge
+# Challenge 3: ROT13 Decode Challenge

-A scrambled message was intercepted from a compromised Liber8 communications relay.
-It appears to be human-readable… but twisted.

-Your mission is to unscramble it and identify the real CCRI flag buried inside.

 ---

-## 🧠 What is ROT13?

 ROT13 is a basic substitution cipher that rotates each letter of the alphabet 13 positions forward.
 After 'Z', it wraps around back to 'A'.
 It’s symmetrical:
 - A becomes N
 - N becomes A
-- Apply it twice to return to the original message

-This method isn't secure — but it *is* good enough to confuse casual readers.
+- Apply it twice to return to the original message This method isn't secure — but it *is* good enough to confuse casual readers.

+A scrambled message was intercepted from a compromised cryptkeepers communication relay.
+It appears to be human-readable… but twisted.

 ---

+## Objective:
+Use one of the tools below to decode the message and search for a string matching the flag format.
+The transmission may contain multiple candidates only one is real.
+ROT13 is one of the simplest ciphers but don't let that fool you.
+The message might be clear once decoded, but only one flag is authentic.

+## Investigator’s Journal:
+ They used that childish cipher again.
+At this point, it’s just a matter of habit.
+Run it through the rotator and see what shakes loose.

+---

-## 🛠 Tools & Techniques
+## Tools & Techniques

 Here are some tools that can help you decode ROT13 manually or automatically: